lsd-consulting/lsd-distributed-interceptors/README.md

 - [ ] Write README
 - [x] Add Jacoco
 - [x] Add Pitest
-- [ ] Intercept the exchange name and routing key on rabbitTemplate
+- [ ] Intercept the exchange name and routing key on rabbitTemplate (AOP?)
 - [x] Prepare a report that will show what interaction was mapped to what name
 - [x] Prepare a report that will show which user supplied name mappings were now used